Feature toggle: Feature groups

 Feature groups consist of feature toggles that work together.
 This allows the developer to easily manage a set of related toggles.

 Canary release

-A canary release (or canary launch or canary deployment) allows developers to have features incrementally tested by a small set of users.
-Feature flags provide an alternate way to do canary launches and allow targeting by geographic locations or even user attributes.
+A canary release (or canary launch or canary deployment) allows developers to have features incrementally tested by a small set of developers.
+Feature flags are an alternate way to do canary launches and allow targeting by geographic locations or even user attributes.
 If a feature's performance is not satisfactory, then it can be rolled back without any adverse effects.

+It is named after the use of canaries to warn miners of toxic gases (Miner's canary).

+Adoption

-Martin Fowler states that a feature toggle "should be your last choice when you're dealing with putting features into production".
+Martin Fowler states that a release toggle, a specific type of feature toggle, "should be your last choice when you're dealing with putting features into production".
 Instead, it is best to break the feature into smaller parts that each can be implemented and safely introduced into the released product without causing other problems.

-Feature-toggling is used by many large websites including Flickr, Disqus, Etsy, Reddit, Gmail and Netflix, as well as software such as Google Chrome Canary.
+Feature-toggling is used by many large websites including Flickr, Disqus, Etsy, Reddit, Gmail and Netflix, as well as software such as Google Chrome Canary or Microsoft Office.